dorkbox/MessageBus/README.md

         // do stuff....

-        // and when FINSIHED with the messagebus, to shutsdown all of the in-use threads and clean the data-structures bus.shutdown();
+        // and when FINSIHED with the messagebus, to shutdown all of the in-use threads and clean the data-structures bus.shutdown();